hwdtech/react-signalr/README.md

 When `CounterSubscriber` component is mounted it attempts to subscribe to a hub stream.
 The subscription will pass observable value to a children function.
 When `CounterSubscriber` is unmounted it attempts to dispose active subscription.
 Also note that `CounterSubscriber` don't need `Consumer` wrapper, since it uses it under the hood.

-Since the `CounterSubscriber` takes children function as property you can create your own component that will handle hub stream side effects ([see example story](https://hwdtech.github.io/react-signalr/?selectedKind=createConnectionContext&selectedStory=Stream%20subscription%20w%2F%20side%20effects))
+Since the `CounterSubscriber` takes children function as property you can create your own component that will handle hub stream side effects, like in the [example](https://github.com/hwdtech/react-signalr/blob/9bcc908aa5ec6d697dbf880aedd9e2daf79f5326/stories/createConnectionContext.stories.tsx#L55)